The-Scripters-Guild/ForgeWiki/scripting/nodes/ai-advanced/assign-squad-to-team.md

 # Assign Squad To Team

+## Description
+Assigns the Squad to the Team

 {% hint style="warning" %}
 This article is a stub.
 You can help TSG Forge Wiki by expanding it.
 {% endhint %}